 - The Researcher must make a request to bring additional data into their user drive (ingress) or to download results (egress).

-- If approved, the files become available on the User drive (ingest) or can be downloaded (egress).
+- If approved, the files become available on the User drive (ingress) or can be downloaded (egress).

 KeyPoint is being deployed in a separate, restricted access region on the QCIF-managed Queensland node of the ARDC Nectar Research Cloud.
 KeyPoint’s compute infrastructure provides workstation-scale analytics environments, including high-memory virtual desktops for data-intensive workloads and GPU-enabled virtual desktops for visualisation and/or machine learning and AI workloads.